GothenburgBitFactory/taskserver-troubleshooting/PITCHME.md

 ...
 ```

-Read the output of the \verb+diagnostics+ commands carefully, there may be several types of problems mentioned, which need to be addressed before going further.
+Read the output of the `diagnostics` commands carefully, there may be several types of problems mentioned, which need to be addressed before going further.

 +++